Reviews You Can Rely On

 Step 1: Where do You Want to Use Your Speaker?

 The environment in which you plan to use your speaker will dictate the general design you should be looking for.
 Bluetooth speaker design lies on a spectrum from not waterproof at all to being able to withstand complete submersion in water.
-If you probably aren't going to use your speaker outside at all and just want something portable enough to move from room to room as you ramble about the house, you can't beat the Bose SoundLink Mini II as it had the best sound quality in our testing.
-If you want to use your speaker outside in situations where it may be dropped or splashed with water you'll want something more rugged, ideally something with an IPX rating of at least 4 (more on that below).
+If you probably aren't going to use your speaker outside at all and just want something portable enough to move from room to room as you ramble about the house, you can't beat the Sonos Move 2 as it had the best sound quality in our testing.
+If you want to use your speaker outside in situations where it may be dropped or splashed with water, you'll want something more rugged, ideally something with an ingress protection (IP) rating of at least 5 (more on that below).

 Step 2: Are You Willing to Spend Extra for Better Sound Quality?

-Once you've decided whether your Bluetooth speaker must be rugged or not, the next item on the list is sound quality.
-In our testing we've found that sound quality is a get-what-you-pay-for kind of scenario (sorry folks).
-So you'll have to decide if you want to shell out some extra cash to get deep bass and clear treble, or if you don't mind some clipping and loss of clarity as long as you can share your music without breaking the bank.
-Additionally, even the best portable Bluetooth speakers aren't going to match the sound quality of home sound systems, so audiophiles are going ot have to make sacrifices regardless.
+Once you've decided whether or not you need a rugged Bluetooth speaker, the next item on the list is sound quality.
+In our testing, we've found that sound quality is a get-what-you-pay-for kind of scenario (sorry folks).
+So you'll have to decide whether you want to shell out some extra cash for deep bass and clear treble, or if you don't mind some loss of clarity as long as you can share your music without breaking the bank.

 Step 3: Consider Battery Life

-In our testing we saw a wide range of battery lives amongst the models we tested.
-If you normally use your speaker for a few hours of lounging on the patio or next to the pool then battery life won't be much of an issue.
-If you want your speaker to power your friends through an all-night beach party, then you'll need to make sure it has a battery that is up to the task.
-Refer to the battery life section of our review to find out how each model fared in our battery life testing.
+There is a wide range of battery lives amongst the models we tested.
+If you normally use your speaker for a couple of hours of lounging on the patio or next to the pool once a week, then battery life won't be much of an issue.
+If you want your speaker to power your friends through a week of camping, you'll need to make sure it has a battery up to the task.

 Step 4: Do You Need a Microphone?